ShunSakurai/check_forbidden/README.md

 All you have to prepare are:

 - memoQ bilingual .mqxlz or .mqxliff files
-- A CSV or text file containing the list of forbidden terms
+- A CSV file or a text file containing the list of forbidden terms

 This tool searches for the forbidden terms in the bilingual files, displays the result on the Command Prompt, and exports it into a CSV file.
+Command Prompt is good for browsing the result and quickly checking what was detected.
+The CSV file is good for searching and storing information.
+The Summary result is useful when you are working on a "View.''

-This tool is coded in Python with tkinter and is distributed in .exe format thanks to [py2exe](http://www.py2exe.org/).
+This program is coded in Python with tkinter and is distributed in .exe format through [py2exe](http://www.py2exe.org/).

 ## Installation
 This tool is currently only available for Windows at [Releases](https://github.com/ShunSakurai/check_forbidden/releases).
-Installer is now being developed.
-For the moment, please do the following:
+Installer is now under development.
+In the meantime, please follow the steps below:

 - Download dist.zip and decompress it
 - Rename the folder to "Check Forbidden" or any name you like